-I started most of my days listening to my father practice Brahms, Scriabin, Bach, Beethoven and ended most days singing Pete Seeger folk songs with my mother out of the Fireside Songbook as she played along.
+I started most of my days listening to my father practice Brahms, Scriabin, Bach and Beethoven, and ended most days singing Pete Seeger folk songs with my mother out of the Fireside Songbook as she played along.

 I clearly remember the first time I heard an electric guitar.
 I was riding in the car with my dad when Chuck Berry came on the radio “ugh” he exclaimed “what dreck!” and he quickly turned the radio off.

 I quickly turned it back on desperate to learn more about this exciting new sound!

 My father glanced suspiciously over at me, his menacingly high arched brow raised the question before he spoke “You like this noise Mark?”

 “I do like it Pi, it’s great…it’s exciting!”

 His large shoulders slumped heavily and I could feel the distance starting to take shape between us but neither of us said more.
 He indulged my desire for the radio as we drove on.
 One mans poison…

 About this time my older brother Bill brought home his very own record player and broadened my musical horizons with John Lee Hooker, Muddy Waters, Sonny Terry and Brownie McGee.